These gems just might be the most delicious appetizer ever served at a fabulous party.

 Ask your butcher for 3 racks of lamb and have them frenched and cut into chops or lollipops.
 Learn more about the various cuts of lamb here.

 Then be sure to trim all but a very thin layer of fat.

 These chops are so delicious, you could just simply season them with salt and pepper, and they would be great.

 But we love to up the flavor even more with garlic and fresh herbs.

 Whatever you happen to have on hand will most likely be all you need.

-We absolutely love grilling these lamb lollipops, but a good hot cast iron skillet works perfectly, too.
+We absolutely love grilled lamb lollipops, but a good hot cast-iron skillet works perfectly, too.

 They only need a total of about 5 minutes on the heat to cook to a perfect medium temperature.

 They are lovely when served by themselves with a wedge of lemon, but they also pair nicely with sauteed greens, such as kale or collard greens.